 I’ve shot more than 10 different kinds of ammo through the gun – a lot of 115 grain ball from Federal, Remington and Winchester, but also +P and +P+ hollowpoint loads.
-I experience no malfunctions with any of the ammo.
+I experienced no malfunctions with any of the ammo.

 |Hornady Critical Duty 135 gr FTX

 Recoil was mild.
-The extra barrel length and slide mass likely help absorb some of the recoil, but even with the short grip, I did not think the recoil was in the least bit harsh – even with +P+ loads.
+The extra barrel length and slide mass likely helped absorb some of the recoil, but even with the short grip, I thought the recoil was pretty easy – even with +P+ loads.

-No striker fired pistol is like a “smooth double action revolver” as I’ve sometimes seen stated elsewhere.
+No striker-fired pistol is like “a smooth double-action revolver” as I’ve sometimes seen stated elsewhere.
 However, the trigger was relatively smooth that built resistance as it was pulled.
-There was no perceptible over-travel.
+There was no perceptible overtravel.
 Reset was short and positive.

 Accuracy is an interesting thing to measure.
 I could clamp the gun down in a vice and give you a measurement of the mechanical accuracy with a particular load of ammo.
 But, that isn’t likely to be terribly useful.
 None of us are as accurate as a good gun is capable of being.

 For me, I generally have two questions.
 The first is can I rapidly place multiple rounds on target quickly at close ranges, and the answer was yes.
 At seven yards, I could easily put any number of rounds into the center mass area of a target as quickly as I could pull the trigger.